PHenwood/fta-dataplatform/azure-sql-database/articles/2-using-the-dtu-calculator.md

 # Capturing Performance Data

-The [DTU calculator](http://dtucalculator.azurewebsites.net/) is a website in Azure that allows the user to upload performance data captures in perfmon, relating to a local instance of SQL Server.  he DTU calculator analyses this data and then makes recommendations on the performance tier to use when migrating that server to Azure SQL Database.
+The [DTU calculator](http://dtucalculator.azurewebsites.net/) is a website in Azure that allows the user to upload performance data captured in perfmon, relating to a local instance of SQL Server.
+The DTU calculator analyses this data and then makes recommendations on the performance tier to use when migrating that server to Azure SQL Database.

-The DTU calculator can provide guidance for Single databases as well as elastic pool
+The DTU calculator can provide guidance for Single databases as well as an elastic pool.

-To capture the correct performance data, you should download and run the collection scripts provides on the DTU calculator website.
+To capture the correct performance data, you should download and run the collection scripts provided on the DTU calculator website.
 There are two flavors of script:
 * [Command Line](http://dtucalculator.azurewebsites.net/Downloads/sql-perfmon-cl.zip)
 * [PowerShell](http://dtucalculator.azurewebsites.net/Downloads/sql-perfmon-ps.zip)

-The scrips are configured to capture performance data ever seconds for 1 hour in CSV format.
-You can exit the script execution early but the more data the you have, the better the recommendation will be
+The scripts are configured to capture performance data ever second for 1 hour in CSV format.
+You can exit the script execution early but the more data the you have, the better the recommendation will be.

 # Uploading for Analysis

 Once you have captured the performance data you can upload the CSV into the calculator using the Upload field on the Webpage.

-* Unzip the sample csv file fro the pre-requisites zip file
+* Unzip the sample csv file from the pre-requisites zip file
 * Upload to the calculator as a single database sample
 * Enter **4** as the number of cores